Travel Guide for Mount Rainier National Park

 Mount Rainier Location

-The national park is located about 85 miles southeast of Seattle; allow about a two hours of driving times to the park.
+The national park is located about 85 miles southeast of Seattle; allow about a two hours of driving time to the park

 Mount Rainier reflecting in a quiet lake in Washington